StarBugsWeekly/recommended_article/README.md

 ## Contribution

 1. fork current repository to your account
+2. create a new issue by issue template
-2. add a new post in
+3. add a new file to `src/posts/starbugs-weekly/contribution`

 ## Development